 Loans for People on Benefits

-Loans for people on benefits are designed for individuals who receive government assistance as their primary source of income.
-These loans provide access to funds for emergencies or essential expenses, even if traditional borrowing options are unavailable due to limited or irregular income.
+Loans for people on benefits are designed for those who rely mainly on government support as their source of income.
+They can offer access to funds for emergencies or essential expenses, even when traditional borrowing is not available because income is limited or irregular.

 How much would you like to borrow?